theRomanianWarrior/Poq/README.md

 - **AutoMapper**: A versatile mapping library that streamlines the process of converting data between different models.
 AutoMapper aids us in efficiently transforming data between our internal representations and the responses sent to clients.

+- **Xunit**: A popular testing framework used for unit testing our API's components.
+Xunit provides a structured and organized approach to testing, ensuring the reliability and correctness of our code.

+- **NSubstitute**: A mocking library used for creating mock objects in unit tests.
+NSubstitute allows us to isolate components and test their behavior without relying on external dependencies.

+- **FluentAssertions**: A fluent assertion library that enhances the readability of test assertions.
+FluentAssertions simplifies the creation of assertions and provides clear failure messages.

+- **AutoFixture**: A library used for generating test data in a convenient and repeatable manner.
+AutoFixture helps streamline the process of creating test cases by automatically generating sample data.

 These technologies collectively contribute to the reliability, maintainability, and performance of our API.
+They also ensure that our code is thoroughly tested and meets the specified requirements.

 ## Getting Started:
 To compile and run the ASP.NET Core Web API, you'll need the minimum necessary tools to build and execute the code.